 Now this list is by no means THE BEST that Cap Hill has to offer.
 After reading enough city guides, I’ve learned to be distrustful of THE BEST lists.
 I know people want a list of the best bars in Capitol Hill, but I think it’s too subjective!
 What if you hate cocktails?
 If you do, you may not love this list.
 If you enjoy a good cocktail, then you may enjoy it.
 But see what I mean?
 It’s too subjective!
 What I can offer you is a list of places I’ve enjoyed (often on multiple occasions).

 At any rate, this is MY version of the best bars in Capitol Hill, Seattle.
-And after a few drinks, check out my favorite restaurants in the area too.
+After a few drinks, check out my favorite restaurants in the area too.

 This isn’t a casual night out (unless you make a ton or hate to save money, no judgment either way), but it is a great night out.
 They have some fantastic drinks (including a $600 Sazerac that I obviously have not tried) and some tasty food options.
 Would recommend it for a date night or for that bougie friend that comes to Seattle and says they want to see the real Seattle, but you know they’re more interested in cocktails than breweries.